-KDL Policy 6.13 Conference Attendance-Board & Staff
+KDL Policy 6.13 Conference Attendance-Board & Staff LAST REVISED 12.19.24 conferences.

 Board members are encouraged to attend state and national conferences, as well as local workshops, seminars, and meetings.
-Funds will be budgeted annually to allow for Board member attendance at conferences.
+Funds will be budgeted annually to allow for Board member attendance at